Few German Mothers Go Back To Work Full Time. These Are The Challenges They Face

 Germany's government has been headed by a woman, Chancellor Angela Merkel, for 14 years.
 Another German woman, Ursula von der Leyen, recently was chosen to lead the European Commission, the first woman to hold the job.
 But there is a gap when it comes to women in powerful positions in the German workplace.

 German women say they are excluded from senior management roles in the private sector.
-And a recent study showed that even after major businesses agreed four years ago to a voluntary quota ensuring a minimum of 30% women would serve on management boards, there has been little progress.
+And a recent study showed that even after major businesses agreed four years ago to a voluntary quota ensuring that management boards would be a minimum of 30% women, there has been little progress.

 Ask German women why they are lagging, and they spout one German word: Rabenmütter.
 The word is singularly German, a derogatory term for working mothers, and a slur — untrue, it turns out — for a bird.
 In English, the term is "raven mother."